-Some years ago, when my wife and I were moving into our first apartment a friend of ours gave us a very nice Henkel knife set (opens in new window).
+Some years ago, when my wife and I were moving into our first apartment a friend of ours gave us a very nice Henkel knife set at Amazon.

 It had a paring knife, a chef’s knife, a serrated bread knife, and some great kitchen scissors all in a very nice hardwood knife block.

 Everything you need, except, of course, a knife sharpener.

 Eventually, as it does with all knives, our knives started getting dull.